Stock image for illustration purposes only - book cover, edition or condition may vary.

 Paperback.
 A resource to help leaders prepare young people for confirmation.
 Covers basics of Christian belief as well as issues of relevance to young people such as sex, alcohol, image and suffering.
 Num Pages: 144 pages.
 BIC Classification: HRCX4.
 Category: (P) Professional & Vocational.
 Dimension: 140 x 217 x 16.
 Weight in Grams: 198.

-Many clergy and churches are now taking to the internet and social media to promote their churches or ministries, but few have thought through some of the difficult pastoral and theological issues that may arise.'Virtual vicar' Revd Pam Smith guides both new and experienced practitioners through setting up online ministries and considers some of the issues that may arise, such as: Are relationships online as valid as those offline?
-Is it possible to participate in a 'virtual' communion service?
-How do you deal with 'trolls' in a Christian way?
-What is it appropriate for a clergyperson to ...
-Read moresay on social media?
-Show Less
+Clergy and churches are increasingly being encouraged to use the internet and social media to promote their ministries.
+But they may worry about some of the difficult pastoral and theological issues that can arise online.
+'Virtual vicar' the Revd Pam Smith guides both new and experienced practitioners through setting up online ministries, and considers some of the questions that may arise, such as: - Are relationships online as valid as those offline? - Is it possible to participate in a 'virtual' communion service? - How do you deal with 'trolls' in a Christian way? - What is appropriate for a clergyperson to say on social media?

 Product Details